Fred's Frozen Foods: Founding and early years (1947–1961)

-Fred W. Luker was an entrepreneur and inventor.
-In 1947, he established Fred's Frozen Foods to provide frozen meat patties and frozen bread vegetables to the wholesale food service industry.
-Fred's Frozen Foods grew as the food service customers were experience increased growth as consumers began to dine away from home.
-In the late 1950s, Fred Luker perfected a method of applying a coating of crumbs of breading to a slice of raw meat and subsequently compressing the slice of meat under pressure to embed the crumbs deeply and evenly into the meat.
-The result was the processed meat patty would be 150% larger.
-Fred Luker applied for a patent in January 1962.
+Fred W. Luker was an entrepreneur and inventor who established Fred's Frozen Foods in 1947 in Noblesville, Indiana, to supply frozen meat patties and breaded vegetables to the wholesale foodservice industry.
+As American consumers began dining away from home more frequently, Luker's business grew alongside its foodservice customers.

+In the late 1950s, Luker developed a technique for applying a coating of breadcrumbs to a slice of raw meat and then compressing the slice under pressure to embed the crumbs deeply and evenly into the surface.
+The result was a processed meat patty approximately 150% larger than the original slice.
+Luker filed a patent application for this process in January 1962, which was granted in 1965.